New Meeting Room Policy

 For profit companies and individuals are not allowed to reserve meeting rooms, although they may be contracted by the library to present an informational program.
 In these cases, the company or individual hired by the Library must provide information in an educational presentation without promoting any brand names or company services.

 Anyone interested in reserving a meeting room should call the Library at 382-6011 and ask to speak with Cab.

-Click here to view and download a meeting room request form.
+Click here to view and download a Meeting Room Request and Liability Release forms.

 Click here to view and download the official Meeting Room policy.